 The limit of $5,500 applies to pain and suffering payouts for minor injuries from a crash that happened between April 1, 2019 and March 31, 2020.
 For a crash after April 1, 2020, a limit of $5,627 will apply.

-Your injury may have been determined to be minor after the crash, but if the injury turns out to impact your life for more than 12 months - for example, you're still not able to go to work or school, have to modify your work hours or duties, or you're unable to care for yourself - it will no longer be considered minor and will not be subject to the payment limit.
+Your injury may have been determined to be minor after the crash, but if the injury causes serious impairment to your life for more than 12 months - for example, you're still not able to go to work or school, causes a substantial inability to work your regular hours or duties, or you're unable to care for yourself - it may no longer be considered minor and may not be subject to the payment limit.

-In the case of concussions or mental health conditions, the limit on pain and suffering will not apply if there is significant impairment beyond 16 weeks.
+In the case of concussions or mental health conditions, the limit on pain and suffering may not apply if there is incapacity beyond 16 weeks.

-Talk to your ICBC claim representative if your minor injury is having a prolonged impact on your day-to-day life.
+Talk to your ICBC claim representative about how your minor injury is affecting your day-to-day life.

 If your crash is prior to April 1, 2019